 I was having lunch with a friend of mine the other day and we were discussing my next book Filling The Pig – Simple Investing.
 We were discussing the subject of how much money you need to have to start investing, specifically in stocks.
 His perception was that you needed a good chunk of money to get started.

-After our conversation as I was driving home I started thinking about his questions.
+After our conversation as I was driving home, I started thinking about his questions.
 I think for most individuals investing and what it takes to get started can be a rather ambiguous topic of discussion.
-(Stand by that’s another blog article).
 Much of this is due to the fact that there are so many different options, terms and opinions that it can be extremely confusing.
 (I will simplify this in my next book) The confusion is the primary reason most don’t think about investing – not from the perspective they don’t want to – they just don’t know where to start.

 But then I started thinking about the concept of saving money.
 For many that I talk with the perspective is that to be successful saving you need to be able to save a lot.
 Similar to investing the perspective is – more is better.
 To some degree, this perspective is a self-limiting belief.
 A belief that if we can’t save more or invest more why even start.